#MeToo_ Thank You Alyssa Milano. Yet…

-- The Jindal Store’s errand boy who treated all females of the colony at par.
-Touching, brushing against a 7-year-old girl and a 55-year-old lady
+The Jindal Store’s errand boy who treated all females of the colony at par.
+Touching, and brushing against a 7-year-old girl and a 55-year-old lady alike.

-- That man who openly masturbated on his scooter in front of 20 girls at the Kamala Nehru College in broad daylight and all we did apart from giving him dirty looks for a while before looking away eventually!
+That man who openly masturbated on his scooter in front of 20 girls at the kamala Nehru College in broad daylight and all we did apart from giving him dirty looks was look away embarrassed ourselves!

 It is not that we did not raise our voice or try and snub the person.
 We did.
 We all did.

-That respectable looking senior hairdresser at the then very popular Meghna Beauty parlor.
+That respectable looking senior hairdresser at the then very popular Meghna Beauty parlour.
 Who conveniently slid his hand towards the chest while giving a massage?
 Chest?
 Damn.
 Breasts.
-In a fully abuzz parlor!
+In a fully abuzz parlour!
 I was 22 then.
 Young.
 Courageous.
 Bwaah.

 I distinctly remember how I stood up and challenged him in public, “Aur kahan andar tak ghusana hai haath Ghusao!”
-I reckon, how each and every one in that parlor suddenly became even busier, turning a completely blind eye and a deaf ear.
+I reckon, how each and every one in that parlour suddenly became even busier, turning a complete blind eye and a deaf ear.
 I went to the owners.
 A husband-wife couple.
 The owner was known to my dad for ages.
 I was sure he would admonish the culprit.
 Not only did he not say a word to the old slippery hand but also tried to convince me it was a mistake.
 I still wish I had told him in an audible voice-“yeah when someone squeezes your balls you would know what a mistake is“.
 The wife.
-A woman if you please, gave me the dirtiest possible look as I was a threat to her clientele.
+A woman, gave me the dirtiest possible look as I was a threat to her clientele.
 Bad publicity.

 The irony of the matter was that the owner himself was known to be a ‘rangeela’ person.
-Who made 2 am calls to young college girls frequenting the parlor.
+He was known to make 2 am calls to young college girls frequenting the parlour.
 There.
 It just never ends.

 Or that man behind the counter at Evergreen, who gently stroked my hand while handing me the ‘sweet box’?
 When I said, “Pakadna hai to poora haath pakdo na”.
 He scooted.
 I still see him sometimes.
 An old shriveled man.
 Wonder if he regrets his actions at his age?

-- The mooh-bola bhai who simply tried his luck
+● The muh-bola bhai who simply tried his luck.

-Needless to add when I attempted to share the #MeToo, after reading others notes and statuses, it brought back memories that had been safely and secularly tucked into the sub-conscious mind years ago.
+Needless to add when I attempted to share the #MeToo, after reading others notes and statuses, it brought back memories that had been safely and securely tucked into the subconscious mind years ago.
 The last 3 days, those known and unknown faces kept appearing in mind leaving me with strange emotions of rage, anger, remorse.